aoijs/website/pages/docs/functions/util/onlyForRoles.md

 ## Example(s)

-This will limit the command only to the listed channels:
+This will limit the command only to the listed roles:

 ```javascript
 client.command({